airlanggawicaksono/brief_wicaksono/README.md

 OPENAI_API_KEY=sk-...
 ```

 Everything else works with the defaults.
+The database is pre-seeded with sample products, audiences, campaigns, and performance data on first startup — no manual data loading needed.

 ### 2. Start all services